 The voice assistant built into Windows is called Cortana.
 She has been helping PC users at work since Windows 10 was released by Microsoft.
 Cortana has also replaced the previous voice control feature on the Xbox One console.
 Functions are largely limited to search and screen navigation.
 However, Microsoft and Amazon have recently agreed to cooperate: Alexa and Cortana will soon be able to complement each other with their different capabilities.

 Probably the most successful voice assistant comes from Amazon.
 Alexa is built into many Amazon products: in wireless speakers (Echo series), media players (FireTVs) and tablets.
 Many other manufacturers have also integrated Alexa into their devices.
-In addition to playing internet radio and streaming music (Spotify, Amazon Music), Alexa can control your smart home and answer questions.
+In addition to playing internet radio and streaming music (Spotify, Amazon Music, Apple Music), Alexa can control your smart home and answer questions.
 With small voice apps, called Alexa skills, you can expand the range of features.

 Smartphones & PCs

 Sometimes, it’d be great to have a second pair of hands.
 For example, when your shopping bags weigh you down on one side and you are trying to tap out a message on your smartphone with the other, without dropping everything.
 In such a situation, a touchscreen is no help.
 On the other hand, a voice assistant does the job with ease.

 There are many use cases and only a few are unfamiliar.
 If you are embarrassed to command your smartphone or smartwatch in public, Bluetooth headsets let you connect to your assistant inconspicuously.
 For those around you, it looks like a normal telephone conversation.
 You can activate Siri or the Google Assistant conveniently at the touch of a button on many headsets and wireless headphones.
 This is also useful when you are in the middle of training – as a voice-controlled DJ for your music.